-Disabled children qualify for dependency exemptions and other tax benefits (e.g., child tax credits, earned income tax credit) no matter how old they are as long as they live at home with their parents or other qualifying relative.
+Disabled children qualify for dependency exemptions and other tax benefits (e.g., child and dependent care credit, earned income tax credit) no matter how old they are as long as they live at home with their parents or other qualifying relative.

 Disabled adults can deduct impairment-related work expenses for the cost of attendant care services and other expenses that permit them to work at their place of employment.
 These expenses are not subject to the 2%-of-AGI floor on itemized deductions.

 Thomas M. Brinker Jr. ( email@example.com ) is a professor of accounting at Arcadia University in Glenside, Pa.
 W. Richard Sherman ( firstname.lastname@example.org ) is a professor of accounting at Saint Joseph’s University in Philadelphia.

 To comment on this article or to suggest an idea for another article, contact Sally P. Schreiber, senior editor, at email@example.com or 919-402-4828.

 “Unrelated Child as a Qualifying Relative,” Nov.
 2009, page 68

 “Tax Matters: Qualifying Child Definition Amended,” Nov.
 2009, page 74